Learn How to Use an Emotions Chart for Kids

 An Emotions Chart is a visual resource that features emoticons, pictures or face drawings describing different emotions.

-Why are Emotion Charts so Popular?
+Why are Emotion Charts so Popular with Kids?

 Emotions Charts are widely used because they provide a simple way to assist kids in: